signalfx/splunk-otel-collector/pkg/receiver/smartagent/README.md

 > **Note:** The SignalFx Smart Agent receiver is fully supported only on x86_64/amd64 platforms.

-The Smart Agent Receiver allows you to use [SignalFx Smart Agent monitors](https://github.com/signalfx/signalfx-agent#monitors) in the [Splunk Distribution of OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector).
+The Smart Agent Receiver lets you use [SignalFx Smart Agent monitors](https://github.com/signalfx/signalfx-agent#monitors) in the [Splunk Distribution of OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector).
 Many monitors also require a [Smart Agent release bundle](https://github.com/signalfx/signalfx-agent/releases/latest), which is installed by the Splunk Distribution of OpenTelemetry Collector installer on supported x86_64/amd64 platforms.